MetisMontessoriLyceum/cyborg-rc2015/README.md

    ```
    > **note:** that the values are reversed, so black is 100 and white is 0

-   then, it does the error times `Kp` and runs the motors with that.
+   then, it does the `error * Kp` and runs the motors with that.

 ### gap vs line lost